+FlashLight&Control was perceived as imprecise and physically tiering.
 Concerning the Remote&Control technique, five participants praised the concept as easy to understand.
 Four participants expressed that they liked this interaction technique best.
 For instance, Remote&Control is "most intuitive, and best performing overall" (P6).
 In particular the aspect of precise positioning of the zone was highlighted several times (e.g., "It was easier to move the zone with the hand."
 P12).

 In summary, handheld mobile mediated interaction close-by a pervasive display extends the space of design options for interaction techniques by another dimension.
-Existing work highlighted that handheld mobile displays can support exploring and investigating volumetric data that are anchored to an interactive surface (e.g., [107, 247-252, 262, 263]).
-However, handheld interaction that is spatially related to

-FlashLight&Control was perceived as imprecise and physically tiering. a pervasive display did not result in significant advantages regarding speed and error as show by the initial evaluation of FlashLight&Control.
+Existing work highlighted that handheld mobile displays can support exploring and investigating volumetric data that are anchored to an interactive surface (e.g., [125, 250-255, 264, 265]).
+However, handheld interaction that is spatially related to a pervasive display did not result in significant advantages regarding speed and error as show by the initial evaluation of FlashLight&Control.
 However, holding the mobile mediator device that provides the spatial display causes fatigue over time and is heavily depending on the technical infrastructure provided for hand and mobile phone tracking.

-INTERACTION WITH AUTONOMOUS & SELF-ACTUATED DISPLAYS
+5.2 INTERACTION WITH AUTONOMOUS & SELF-ACTUATED DISPLAYS

-[226] J. Seifert, S. Boring, C. Winkler, F. Schaub, F. Schwab, S. Herrdum, F. Maier, D. Mayer, and E. Rukzio.
+[1] J. Seifert, S. Boring, C. Winkler, F. Schaub, F. Schwab, S. Herrdum, F. Maier, D. Mayer, and E. Rukzio.
 "Hover Pad: Interacting with Autonomous and Self-Actuated Displays in Space."
 In: ACM Symposium on User Interface Software and Technology.
 UIST '14.
 New York, NY, USA: ACM, Oct.
 2014, pp. 139-147

 With their mobility, handheld displays such as tablets can be used for spatial exploration of information spaces.
 They provide a digital window into a much larger three-dimensional information space (see Figure 62).
 This approach can help users to explore and understand complex volumetric data sets.
-This space is either centered around the user's body [43, 306], or anchored to larger displays in the environment [107, 119, 251, 255].
+This space is either centered around the user's body [64, 306], or anchored to larger displays in the environment [125, 137, 254, 258].
 Previous research has assumed that people move the display manually (may it be a tablet computer or a sheet of paper with projection) using their hands.
 While in motion, the display content changes continuously according to its position and orientation in space.

 Manually controlling the display's position and orientation empowers users to navigate to a desired location in that space.
-This approach, however, has its shortcomings: (1) users hold the device continuously (occupying at least one hand) which may increase fatigue; (2) exact positioning becomes difficult due to the natural hand tremor [248]; and (3)
+This approach, however, has its shortcomings: (1) users hold the device continuously (occupying at least one hand) which may increase fatigue; (2) exact positioning becomes difficult due to the natural hand tremor [251]; and (3) users search for information within the space which might be time-consuming and error-prone (i.e., missing important aspects in the data as users focus on finding a specific item instead).
+In summary, handheld displays are tied to the user's physical input (here: moving it in space) in order to change their content.